cluttrdev/pytrajectory/README.rst

 Documentation
 =============

-Please visit PyTrajectory on ReadTheDocs.
+For the documentation please visit PyTrajectory on ReadTheDocs.

 `PyTrajectory documentation <https://pytrajectory.readthedocs.org>`